Quantitative Transversal Theorems in the Plane: -stabbing and -separation directions

-\begin{proof} If $v$ is not an $(f,\alpha)$-stabbing direction for some pair of sets, then $v$ fails to stab both of those sets and therefore can not stab all the sets simultaneously.

-Now assume that there exists an $(f,\alpha)$-stabbing direction $v$ for each pair of the sets $C_1,...,C_n$ in $\mathbb{R}^2$.
-Remove from each side of the set $C_i$ the maximal convex subsets $c_i^+$ and $c_i^-$ bounded on the left and right respectively by a line in the direction of $v$ and such that $f(c_i^+),f(c_i^-)<\alpha$.
+\begin{proof} The if direction is immediate.
+Now assume that there exists a shared $(f,\alpha)$-stabbing direction $v$ for each pair of the sets $C_1,...,C_n$ in $\mathbb{R}^2$.
+Remove from each side of the set $C_i$ the maximal convex subsets $C_i^+$ and $C_i^-$ bounded on the left and right respectively by a line in the direction of $v$ and such that $f(C_i^+),f(C_i^-)<\alpha$ (see \cref{fig:2.1proof}).
 We call this new set $C_i'$.
-Note that for every two of the sets $C_1,...,C_n$ $v$ is still a regular stabbing direction.
+Note that for every two of the sets $C_1',...,C_n'$, the vector $v$ is still a regular stabbing direction.